 This is related to point 2.3 above but goes further in suggesting that AGL is knowingly careless with the truth.
 AGL, like the rest of the industry, is required to consult with the community but fulfils this role not by fully informing the community but by trying to sell its project to the community.
 Clearly this is because it has a vested interest in progressing its projects on behalf of its shareholders.
-The desire to 'sell' the project results in a biased presentation of the facts that does not include a comprehensive assessment of the risks, and in our experience with AGL, frequently includes false and/or misleading information.
 The community and those departments responsible for health and environment cannot make informed judgements without good information which must include a comprehensive risk assessment.
-Unfortunately there appears to be no way to enforce this.
-We have covered this extensively in our prior submissions so will not repeat the detail listed there, other than to say that, without legal redress via the Australian Competition and Consumer Commission (where it is not currently on its list of priorities) or via the planning legislation (where currently the onus is on the community to prove that the false or misleading information was deliberate provided), the only other way to ensure reliable information is to allow the community merits appeal rights to the LEC for all CSG mining applications, and to allow the community to take mining companies to court for breaches of conditions: of consent, of petroleum licences and leases and of environment protection licenses, independently of any action the supervising government agencies or departments might take.
+Unfortunately there is no/limited legal redress against false and misleading statements by AGL (as for the rest of the industry).
+We have covered this extensively in our prior submissions so will not repeat the detail listed there, other than to say that, without legal redress via the ACCC (where it is not currently on its list of priorities) or via the planning legislation (where currently the onus is on the community to prove the false or misleading information was deliberate), the only other way to ensure reliable information is to allow the community merits appeal rights to the LEC for all CSG mining applications and appeal rights for breaches of consent conditions, conditions of petroleum licences and leases and conditions of environment protection licenses independently of any action the supervising government agencies or departments might take.